 No Deep Pruning Advised

-Horticultural experts at the University of Arkansas Division of Agriculture state unequivocally the general rule that "true cedars should never be pruned."
-While exceptions apply, cedars will not regrow if you prune deeper than the outer green branch tips.
+The general rule is that true cedars don't need to be pruned.
+While exceptions apply, cedars won't regrow if you prune deeper than the outer green branch tips.
 The dense growth creates a dead zone near the trunk where buds die from the shading.
 This means any trimming of a mature tree must be undertaken with care.
 Snip too much and you are left with a very sad looking, unattractive tree.
 Any tree shaping on true cedars should be accomplished while the tree is young.

 Pruning for Branch Structure

 Most true cedars don't require pruning to develop a strong structure.
 Lebanon, deodar and atlas cedars all grow in a soft pyramid shape with one central leader.
 If a young tree develops two leaders, the weaker one should be removed in favor of the stronger or better-formed one.

 You'll need some basic tools to handle the pruning.
 Use bypass hand shears or hand pruners to prune a cedar tree for branch structure.
 Disinfect the cutting blade by wiping it with a rag soaked in denatured alcohol.
 Make the cut at the point the lesser leader emerges from the trunk.
 Don't apply wound balm or sealant, but allow the tree to heal itself.